Contractor compliance: All you need to know before engaging freelancers & contractors

 Having a formal contract helps here by clearly outlining the expectations on both sides.
 It states what you expect your freelancers to deliver – and as long as those goals are being met, you cannot dictate where, when or how they work.
 A contractor compliance management system helps you keep track of this.

-3. It will help you get payments right
+3. Get payments right

 As per your contract with your external workers, you will be required to pay them within a certain number of days once you receive their invoice.
 Unfortunately, this becomes a stumbling block for many client companies because their payment systems are set up exclusively for salaried employees.
 Stray invoices get buried in a manager’s inbox, get misplaced as it moves from them to the accounts team or face processing delays where cross-border payments are involved.